pine64/blisp/README.md

    a.
 Download eflash*.bin here.

    b.
-Unzip it and move it to the bl70x folder.
+Unzip and move it to the bl70x folder.

 5. **Get V2 beta firmware** from Github IronOS Actions like this [link below](https://github.com/Ralim/IronOS/actions/runs/3409043548) or a newer dated Action.
 Scroll to the very bottom of this linked page: https://github.com/Ralim/IronOS/actions/runs/3409043548